Pandas Notebook

 df['spend_tier'] = np.select(conditions, choices, default='Low')

-pd.cut— best for numeric ranges (BETWEEN style).np.select— best for multiple independent conditions (searched CASE WHEN).
+pd.cut— best for numeric ranges (BETWEEN style).np.select— best for several independent conditions (searched CASE WHEN).

 8. Period-over-Period Comparison